Running pose estimation on the SWC HPC system

 Check out batch script:

-cd course-software-skills-hpc/demo
+cd course-behaviour-hpc/demo

 cat batch_example.sh